Laugarreg/SAS_intensity/README.md

-Codes for the creation and analysis of nanostructured systems using small-angle scattering (SAS) techniques.
-These codes have been developed to analyze the degree of dispersion of carbon nanotubes (CNT) distributed inside a ceramic matrix using a bead chain model and Montecarlo simulation.
+Codes (*Fortran* and *Bash*) for the creation and analysis of nanostructured systems using small-angle scattering (SAS) techniques.
+They have been developed as part of research for the development of advanced ceramics.

 ### Code table